Coreymillia/esp32-2432s028-Joke-Insult-Desktop-Scroller/README.md

 A **5,790+ joke omniversal therapeutic system** built for the ESP32-2432S028 "Cheap Yellow Display" that delivers medical-grade roasting therapy, prevents digital addiction, cures procrastination, and promotes physical world engagement across all dimensions of human incompetence.

-**AP JokeNet to access** Go to wifi networks select JokeNet password funny123.
-THEN make sure your mobile network is off or any other wifi you may be connected to.
-Go to your browser 192.168.4.1 and a webpage interface will come up that you can change joke scroll speed and a few other controls.
 ---

 ## 🏆 **LEGENDARY OMNIVERSAL ACHIEVEMENTS**